How to Explore the World Virtually in 2021

 You need a VPN service to keep you protected when streaming online.
 A Virtual Private Network (VPN) allows you to stream anonymously to prevent anyone from finding out your actual location.
 It also allows you to bypass geo-restrictions on sites like Netflix, Amazon, or Hulu.
 You can stream from anywhere in the world, just like you would when at home.

 You can virtually visit any of nature’s wonders such as the Iguazu Falls, the Amazon Rainforest, Table Mountain, or the Komodo Islands to see the famous Komodo dragons.
-You can explore Niagara Falls, the Sahara Desert, or go on an Eiffel Tower guided tour.
+You can explore Niagara Falls, and the Sahara Desert, or go on an Eiffel Tower guided tour.
 For any virtual tour, check YouTube, Google Earth, or AirPano.

 The opportunity to take a cruise on a cruise ship may not be physically possible during this covid era.
 You can take a virtual cruise trip on your PC aboard cruise ships like Holland America, Caribbean Cruise Line, Lindblad Expeditions, etc.